 Research Skills in Nutrition

-This module covers a review of the steps in the research process, including project planning, applying for funding, project management, and the peer review process.
-It covers the folloeing areas:
+A review of the steps in the research process, including project planning, applying for funding, project management, and the peer review process.

 Nutrition and Metabolism

-This module aims to enhance students' knowledge and understanding of the role of nutrition in a variety of physiological & pathological situation covering:
+This module aims to enhance your knowledge and understanding of the role of nutrition in a variety of physiological & pathological situation covering:

 - Metabolism in the Fed, Fasted and Starved States.